 You also want to provide a deeper insight and discuss why this learning is important and how it can be applied to your life today (and in the future).

 Want some more help with writing the Learning Outcomes section of your Leadership Profile?
 Check out our Narrative Communication Approach™, which uses Reflection as a component to tell unique and memorable stories.
-We’ve also got an entire blog dedicated to providing you with helpful York Schulich BBA Application Prep Guide.
+We’ve also got an entire blog dedicated to providing you with helpful York Schulich Leadership Profile examples and template.
+Read it here.

-If you need support choosing the right activities, writing your essay, or anything else, connect with a coach today.
+If you need support choosing the right activities, writing your Leadersip Profile, or anything else, connect with a coach today.

 REMEMBER: You must complete your Leadership Profile BEFORE you move on to the timed written/video questions.
 You will NOT be able to go back and complete it.

 In this section of your Supplementary Application, you will be given 4 randomly generated video questions and 1 randomly generated timed written question.

 You will have a set amount of time to complete your answers.

 For each video question, you will get 45 seconds to think about your answer, followed by 90 seconds to answer it.
 If you finish your response before the 90 seconds is done, you can simply click “Submit” and move on to the next question.

 For the written question, you will get 5 minutes to prepare and write your answer.